By: Heather Keys

 São Miguel

-Other attractions include the Terra Nostra Botanical Garden, an 18th-century garden with a massive amount of palms, bamboo, aquatic plants, trees and shrubs, and much more.
+Other attractions include the Terra Nostra Botanical Garden, an 18th-century garden with a huge number of palms, bamboo, aquatic plants, trees and shrubs, and much more.
 You can also find the Gorreana Tea Plantation on São Miguel.
 It’s the oldest (and currently only existing) tea plantation in Europe, and is open to the public and hosts tours where you can learn about the tea manufacturing process and the history of the family-owned factory.

 Terceira

-Terceira’s historic port city of Angra do Heroísmo is a UNESCO World Heritage Site filled with beautiful churches, cobblestone streets, and colorful houses.
+Terceira’s historic port city of Angra do Heroísmo is a UNESCO World Heritage Site filled with churches, cobblestone streets, and colorful houses.
 Another can’t-miss historical village and marina here is Praia da Vitória on the north coast.

 Pico